-In reviewing our compensation philosophy and practices and in approving base salaries for 2013 and bonuses paid in 2014 for services rendered in 2013, the compensation committee was aware of the results of our June 2011 "say-on-pay" vote in which approximately 83% of the shares voting on such proposal voted to approve our executive compensation practices, and viewed such results as supportive of our compensation philosophy, practices and determinations.
+In reviewing our compensation practices and determinations and in approving base salaries for calendar 2014, the compensation committee was aware of the results of our June 2011 "say on pay" vote in which approximately 84% of the shares that voted on such proposal voted to approve our executive compensation practices.
+In approving the bonuses and equity awards for 2014 performance, the compensation committee was aware of the results of our June 2014 "say-on-pay" vote in which approximately 90% of the shares that voted on such proposal voted to approve our executive compensation determinations and practices.
+The committee viewed such results as supportive of our compensation philosophy, practices and determinations.